DonSchenck/containers-k8s-workshop/README.md

 You will notice that there are no services found.
 That's next in the workshop.

 ## Quick Glossary
-* Deployment: This is an object that defines the application to be created and run in your kubernetes cluster.
+* Deployment: This is an object that defines the application to be created and run in your Kubernetes cluster.
 * Pod: Holds one or more containers.
 * Service: An expression of a network service consisting of one or more pods.
-This is, in the end, what you are building and using in kubernetes: Services.
+This is, in the end, what you are building and using in Kubernetes: Services.

 ## Creating a Service

-At this point we have pods running in kubernetes.
+At this point we have pods running in Kubernetes.
 However, they are not logically grouped together into a Service yet.
 Let's do that.

 `kubectl expose --namespace=kubedemo deployment resthost --type=LoadBalancer --name=resthost`